Your child’s bad habits usually nothing to fear, so be patient

 Habits such as bed-wetting and whining seem like a rite of passage, though it’s perplexing for parents.

-“Most of the time, these behaviors are just phases or habits — not serious medical problems —and the child typically outgrows them,” says Kathryn Tancig, program director of Healthy Families Palm Beach.
+“Most of the time, these behaviors are just phases or habits — not serious medical problems — and the child typically outgrows them,” says Kathryn Tancig, assistant manager of Healthy Families, a program of Families First of Palm Beach County.

 However, Tancig advises concerned parents to contact their pediatrician.
 “Yelling, calling attention to the habit and punishment do not usually work to stop the behavior, but praising the absence of the behavior, using positive rewards and patience are likely to help,” she says.